Connect your Beats to your iPhone, Android, Windows PC, or Mac, without breaking a sweat, with this comprehensive guide.

 Before you conclude that your Beats are faulty and try to repair them, try out the following suggestions:

-Factory reset is a surefire method to remove any technical glitch.
+- Reset your Beats headphones: Factory reset is a surefire method to remove any technical glitches.
 However, you’ll not only lose all the previously saved data, but you’ll also have to manually re-pair your Beats one device at a time.

 We guess you’re all hooked up with a seamless connection from your wireless Beats headphones to your preferred device.
 Now, lean back and indulge in some excellent audio quality when listening to your favorite tunes or getting acquainted with newly released tracks over the weekend.